ome/cookiecutter-omero-webapp/README.md

-This repository offers a  for OMERO web app by creating a project skeleton.
-It is based on the Django example from here: https://github.com/ome/omero-web-apps-examples
+This repository offers a template for an OMERO web app by creating a project skeleton.
+It is based on the Django example from https://github.com/ome/omero-web-apps-examples

 # Usage
 Install cookiecutter and use it with this repository's URL: